Sakvithi Dadayama

 Sakvithi Dadayama (සක්විති දඩයම) is a 2012 Sri Lankan Sinhala comedy thriller film directed by Sumith Galhena and produced by N.C.
 Vithanage.
 It stars Vijaya Nandasiri and Arjuna Kamalanath in lead roles along with Anusha Damayanthi and Rex Kodippili.
 Music composed by Farhan Shah.
-Amila Nadeeshani and Nuwan Gunawardena involved as singers.
+Amila Nadeeshani and Nuwan Gunawardana involved as singers.
 It is the 1168th Sri Lankan film in the Sinhala cinema.